redjadeart/Crosstrainer/README.md

 ## 🎯 Objective

-The goal is to combine movement detection with responsive lighting to create intuitive and motivating feedback during training.
+The goal is to combine motion detection and touch interaction with dynamic lighting to provide intuitive and motivational feedback during physical exercise.

 ---